Future Now Tour

 The Future Now Tour was a co-headlining concert tour by American singers Demi Lovato and Nick Jonas.
 It was Lovato's fifth headlining tour, in support of her fifth studio album Confident (2015), and Jonas' third concert tour, in support of his third studio album Last Year Was Complicated (2016).
-The co-headlining tour started on June 29, 2016, in Atlanta and ended on September 17, 2016, in Inglewood, California.
-Lovato continued the tour as a solo headlining act on September 24, 2016 in New York City, and the tour concluded in Monterrey on October 19, 2016.
+The co-headlining tour started on June 29, 2016, in Atlanta and ended on September 17, 2016, in Inglewood.
+Lovato continued the tour as a solo headlining act on September 24, 2016, in New York City, and the tour concluded in Monterrey on October 19, 2016.